What does “boku” mean in Japanese?

 - kuruma – 車 (くるま) : a noun meaning ‘car’ in Japanese.
 This can also work as plural.

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
-In the example, this is used after “kuruma” to make it sound polite.
+In the example, this is used after “boku no kuruma” to make it sound polite.

 This is another typical usage of “boku”.
 In this example, it works together with the case particle, “no,” to say “my” in Japanese.
-In the Japanese language, nouns can not change their cases by themselves.
-So, they need the help of particles like this example.
-“Boku no” is the possessive case of “boku”.
-It is often used in Japanese conversations, so worth knowing.
+This combination, “boku no”, is sometimes used in conversations to mean ‘my’ in Japanese.
+It’s worth knowing.

 Summary

 - boku – 僕 (ぼく) : a pronoun meaning ‘I’ in Japanese.
-Normally, this is used by boys and young males.
-Many Japanese learners probably know the fact that the Japanese language has a lot of pronouns meaning ‘I’.
-This pronoun is one typical.
-It’s also worth mentioning here that this pronoun is suitable for casual situations.
-So, young males who know what pronoun to use in formal situations do not often use this one.
+This is used mainly by boys and young males.
+Many Japanese learners probably know the fact that Japanese has a lot of first-person pronouns which can mean ‘I’.
+This pronoun is one of them.
+Native speakers, especially boys and young males, use this to say “I” in Japanese.
+It’s also worth mentioning here that this pronoun is suitable more for casual situations.

-- boku no – 僕の (ぼくの) : the possessive case of “boku”.
+- boku no – 僕の (ぼくの) : the possessive case of “boku”, which means ‘my’ in Japanese.
 “No” is a case particle used after a noun or pronoun to make its possessive case.
-In the Japanese language, nouns can not change their cases by themselves.
-So, they need the help of particles like this.

 Hope my explanations are understandable and helpful for Japanese learners.